yanqijiangjhu/Supplementary-Information-Codes/README.md

 **Additional packages to install before running**

 This project relies on a number of Python packages, including pd Prior to running the Python files, users may need to install the Networkx package (https://networkx.org/documentation/stable/install.html).
 Note that these Python codes are designed to be run with Python version 3.

+**Note**

+In the simulation, we used a different expression to represent the K joining rate - we used K_join_fact instead.
+To make it clear, the 'fact(or)' means the additional multiplying factor to the cited K joining rate of 3.86e6/M/s.
+For example, when K_join_fact is 0.5, it equals to a K joining rate of 1.93e6/M/s.
+In order to make the simulation free of long numbers, we used factors 0.05, 0.1, 0.25, 0.33, 0.5, 0.75, and 1.0 instead.